 Mark C. Davis, Ph.D. is currently retired after careers in the US Navy and as a computer design engineer for both IBM and Lenovo.
 Rising to the level of Distinguished Engineer at Lenovo, he was responsible for the design of laptop computer cross-disciplinary technology, including PC architecture, embedded systems, open source and virtualization.
 Previous work was with IBM in the areas of software development and architecture involving security, storage and virtualization.
 Dr. Davis has been granted well over fifty patents that were filed during his service at both companies.
 He is a graduate of the Duke University NROTC program and was commissioned as an Ensign, attended nuclear power school, and served as a Submarine Officer for twelve years, including one duty tour as a classroom instructor.
 He left the service as a Lieutenant Commander to pursue a PhD.
 Mark holds a BSEE degree from Duke University and a PhD in Computer Science from the University of North Carolina, where his advisor was Professor Fredrick P. Books.

 DANIEL P. BURNS is a lifelong Systems Engineer, first with the Active Duty Navy, then SAIC, and small business.
 He served as Naval Chair and Professor of Practice in Systems Engineering at the Naval Postgraduate School (NPS).Captain Burns served as the as the Military Associate Dean and as acting Dean of the Graduate School of Engineering and Applied Sciences at NPS.
 His research interests center on analyses of both human and resource utilization in defense efforts.
-Currently he is participating in the creation of a new program for Air Force Officers who seek post-graduate degrees.
-Captain Burns received a BS degree from the U.S. Naval Academy and an MS from the Naval Postgraduate School.
-He is currently finishing his dissertation for a Ph.D. from Portland State University.
+He successfully facilitated \ the creation of a new program for Air Force Officers who seek post-graduate degrees.
+Captain Burns received a BS degree from the U.S. Naval Academy, an MS from the Naval Postgraduate School and an MS from Southern Methodist University.
+He is currently working with Portland State University on a Ph.D.

 Evan Jaksha is studying Computer Science and currently focusing in the use of virtual humans as an effective interface to address a range of critical issues in the military.
 He comes from a military family with both his father and two siblings currently serving in the US Armed forces.
 His research interests include cyber warfare and national security.
 Growing up in San Diego, he is a long-time resident in Southern California.
 He is scheduled to graduate in 2022 with a degree in Computer Science, with a Minor in Cyber Security from the United States Military Academy in West Point, New York.

-Skander Guizani is studying Electrical Engineering and currently focuses his research efforts on hardware, infrastructure, and operations of long range secure communications systems.
+Skander Guizani is studying Electrical Engineering and currently focuses his research efforts on hardware, infrastructure, and operations of long-range secure communications systems.
 Skander is from Tunisia and is a foreign exchange student at the United States Military Academy at West Point, New York.
 Back in Tunisia, his father is a Colonel and commands a unit in that country.
 While at the Institute for Creative Technologies, Skander will be working with the MentorPal team to enhance the virtual human conversations for advising high school seniors.
 He intends to pursue a doctoral degree and is focusing his research on that goal.
 He anticipates receiving a degree in Electrical Engineering in the spring of 2022 from the United States Military Academy, West Point.